PennyLeScroche/Hero-Princesses/index.md

 - I wield the mechanical gloves of laser blasting
 - I wield the elegant hammer of flight
 - I wield the shining staff of the moon
+- I wield the cast iron skillet of justice
+- I wield the golden microphone of truth

 Set your mount and item both to d6, or one to d4 and one to d8